Do you wonder, what is the Weston Price Foundation?

 I remember reading that book and being very frustrated by how much the author contradicted himself.
 He'd say it was the wrong carbs (or too many) that caused weight gain and that it wasn't the good fats that were the problem, only the bad fats – I still believe all that.
 But then his recipes in the back would call for reduced-fat cheeses, low-fat sour cream, “egg substitutes”, or “I can't believe it's not butter” of all things!
 (YUCK!)
 He did the same thing with sugar.
 He'd say we should keep it at a minimum, but that natural sugars are best because they have a low-glycemic index and are way less processed/refined.
 He explained how the artificial sweeteners are full of scary chemicals that we know now are SO dangerous for us – I still believe all that too.
 Then his recipes would call for a “sugar substitute” or sugar-free jello and puddings!

-My “nutritional mentor” got the ball rolling faster.
+My neighbor friend got the ball rolling faster.

 Toward the beginning of this diet I spoke with my friend Kathy, who is very knowledgeable on health-related issues, and she suggested that information in this book may not be correct, (read what's wrong with the South Beach diet).
-She told me about the Weston Price Foundation website, so the next morning I woke up early one Saturday morning and read all through the site for a couple hours straight.
-I can still remember exactly where I was sitting, it was that life-changing for me.
+She told me about the Weston Price Foundation website, so I woke up early that next Saturday morning and read all through the site for a couple of hours straight.
+I can still remember exactly where I was sitting and I remember how my world was rocked.

 What I read transformed something inside of me, there's no other way to describe it.

 I read information I'd never heard anywhere else at that point (but I hear it all the time now – word is spreading!), and it all made so much sense!

 I got the Nourishing Traditions book (now a classic!) and that kept my motivation going wild.